For a PDF Screen Reader download: Adobe Reader.

 Jobs that are available on campus can be found on the job board at the following link: http://web.byui.edu/studentemployment.
 However some departments such as the food services, grounds, and custodial do not always advertise their jobs online, so we suggest going around to each department and seeing if they have any jobs available.

 Once you have a job on campus you must visit with both the Human Resources office and International services.
 If you do not have a social security number, you must apply for one within 30 days of being hired.

 You will need to be proactive in informing your employer about the number of hours that you are eligible to work.
 Should you go overtime for any reason, please inform your employer immediately.

 You do not need special authorization from the International Services Office to work on campus.

 All international students who have an income need to file an income tax return by April 15th of each year for the previous tax year.
 For example a student who works during 2014 may have to file a return by April 15, 2015.
 In addition, all F-1 and F-2 dependents must file a form 8843 each year by April 15th.
 If you are filing a tax return you should submit the 8843 with your taxes.
 If you are not filing a tax return you should submit the 8843 by itself.

-If we missed our seminar please use the powerpoint slides to help you.
+If you missed our seminar please use the powerpoint slides to help you.